jmcameron/attachments_translations/attachments-Slovenian-sl-SI/attachments_component/admin/help/sl-SI/help.rst

      - The attachment is not published.
 You can change this in Attachments manager page in the back end.
      - The parent article or content item is not published.
-     - The option 'Who can see attachments' is set to 'logged-in' and you are not logged in on the front end.
+     - The attachment access level is set to 'Registered' and you are not logged in on the front end.
-     - Or the option 'Who can see attachments' is set to 'no one'.
-This can be changed via the Parameter editor in the component manager.
      - The 'Content - Attachments' plugin is not enabled.
 Use the plugin manager to enable it.
      - In the 'Content - Attachments' (via the plugin manager), the access level is not set to 'Public'.
      - If your site uses caching, try clearing the caches and refreshing the page.
+     - If you not seeing attachments for a category in a category blog view and you are using a custom template, it may be necessary to make a small modification to the template in order to see the category attachments.
+Feel free to contact the author for help with this issue (see the contact info at the bottom of this page).

 * If you encounter limits on the sizes of files that you attempt to upload, try adding the following lines to the .htaccess file in the root of